-It has also been announced that the Scottish Government will invest an extra £20 million to provide 80 new counsellors across colleges and universities, which will enable the university to increase their counselling team from 2019/20 onwards.
+It has also been announced that the Scottish Government will invest an extra £20 million to provide 80 new counsellors across colleges and universities, which will enable the University to increase their counselling team from the 2019/20 academic year.

 Further information on student support, including opening times and out of hours services, can be found on the Student Services Hub webpages.
 Students can also access support from the Students’ Union.